Vedauwoo

 Vedauwoo (/ˈviːdəvuː/) is an area of rocky outcrops (Sherman Granite) located in southeastern Wyoming, United States, north of Interstate 80, between Laramie and Cheyenne.
 Its name, according to some, is a romanized version of the Arapaho word "bito'o'wu" meaning "earth-born".

-Vedauwoo is located in the Medicine Bow - Routt National Forest and includes a day-use picnic area and an overnight campground.
+Vedauwoo is located in the Medicine Bow - Routt National Forest in the Pole Mountain Recreation Area.
+It has day-use picnic areas, an overnight campground, dispersed campsites, and trails.
 It is also a popular climbing area.

 Interstate 80 passes just south of the main rock outcroppings and well-marked highway signs indicate the exit to use in order to reach Vedauwoo.
 An alternative is to drive in from the Happy Jack road that runs between Laramie and Cheyenne.

 Overview

 The 1.4 billion year old Sherman Granite is the rock formation that makes up Vedauwoo's characteristic hoodoos and outcrops.
 The formation represent one of the oldest that outcrops in Wyoming (but it still more than a billion years younger than the rocks of the Tetons).
 It is exposed at the surface around Vedauwoo due to the uplift of the Laramie Mountains that began around 70 million years ago.
 Younger layers of rock and sediment have been progressively eroded in process that continues to this day.
 The hard granite of Vedauwoo is made of large crystals of quartz, orthoclase, plagioclase, and some mica and is more erosion-resistant, resulting in wind and water-sculpted forms.
 Just east of Vedauwoo, along I-80, sandstone cliffs are formed by the Permian-age Fountain Formation, which is about 300 million years old.
 The ancient sand dunes of a broad desert met with the salty waters of a shallow, epicontinental sea, producing examples of cross-stratification.
 Fossils of sea urchins, snails, and sea lilies can be found in some of these rocks.

 Wildlife abounds in and around Vedauwoo with Wyoming ground squirrels, mule deer, elk, moose, yellow-bellied marmots, least chipmunks, pronghorn, wild turkeys, badger, prairie dog, coyote, and mountain lions all calling the area home.
 Beaver are found in some of the creeks, where their dams and lodges form cover for a variety of aquatic insects, frogs, and fish.
 Golden and bald eagles can be seen soaring on the thermals alongside hawks, crow, ravens, turkey vulture, and numerous songbirds.
 Anglers find brook trout in the streams and ponds but over the past decade or so the populations of these fish have dropped noticeably.